English Tenses: Types, Rules and Examples

 She had been studying for two hours.

-Future Tense - Forms, Rules, and Examples
+Future Tense: Forms, Rules, and Examples

-The future tense is used to describe the actions or events that will happen in the future.
+The future tense is used to describe actions or events that will happen in the future.
 It is used to talk about plans, decisions, intentions, and predictions related to the future.

 The table below presents the forms of the future tense, along with their uses, rules, and examples.